abhinav/git-spice/doc/reference.md

 Move to the bottom of the stack

-Jumps to the bottom-most branch below the current branch.
+Checks out the bottom-most branch in the current branch's stack.
-This is the branch just above the trunk.
+Use the -n flag to print the branch without checking it out.

 **Flags**